Simon-He95/transformToTailwindcss/README.md

 </p>
 <p align="center"> English | <a href="./README_zh.md">简体中文</a></p>

-> WIP

-This library is to convert css in vue to tailwindcss. [tailwindcss](https://tailwindcss.com/) can reuse styles better to reduce the packaging volume, which can be converted as a performance optimization method, and it can also make it easier for old projects to upgrade to tailwindcss
+This library is to convert css to tailwindcss. [tailwindcss](https://tailwindcss.com/) can reuse styles better to reduce the packaging volume, which can be converted as a performance optimization method, and it can also make it easier for old projects to upgrade to tailwindcss

 ## 📦 Install